rmuit/file-indexer/README.md

 ## Compatibility / testing

-Although PHP5.6 is officially End Of Life, this code will remain compatible with it until there is a real reason to introduce PHP7-only language constructs.
+Although PHP5.6 is officially End Of Life, I'll try to keep this code compatible with it until there is a real reason to introduce PHP7-only language constructs.
+It's not tested on PHP5 though, because the unit tests are not compatible with PHPUnit 5.

 The tricky thing with PHPUnit tests is that they need both a case sensitive and a case insensitive file system, and these things cannot be emulated.
 So